ibio/svg-optimizer/README.md

 `file` means the specific svg file you want to pass.
 It will only shuffle IDs within this file.
 If there is a space in the path file, please add `''` to wrap it.
 Also, you can use `,` to pass multiple files.

+### Pre-commit Check Usage

+You can even add it with git hoot, so that every time when you check-in your code, it will automatically optimize all newly added / modified svg files for you.

+Simply have look https://github.com/ibio/svg-optimizer/blob/master/example/pre-commit-package.json and rename it as `package.json`, change the places whenever necessary.